tastaslim/Python-Tutorial/day10/main_function/__main__.md

   a Module.
 Let's understand it with the help of an example.
 You can remember it as C++ (int main() function), but in reality, in python this is not something special from where code execution starts, it is just a conditional check.
-- __name__ returns filename when it is imported in another file but if you execute same file where if __name__ == '_ _main__' is written it will return __main__ which is why inside file the conditional statement is true and hence piece of code is executed but not in other files.
+- __name__ returns filename when it is imported in another file but if you execute same file where if __name__ == '_ _main__' is written, it will return __main__ which is why inside file the conditional statement is true and hence piece of code is executed but not in other files.
 - The below image is useful but confusing and don't think if __name_ == '__main__' is from where execution starts in python like int main() function in c++.
   ![Python](./namemain.webp)